Telekom Baskets Bonn: The Iisalo legacy and Champions League title (2021–2023)

 The Iisalo brothers, Tuomas (head coach) and Joonas (associate head coach), took Bonn from a medium power to second place in the 2021–22 Basketball Bundesliga and qualified for the Bundesliga playoff semifinals.
 Point guard Parker Jackson-Cartwright was named BBL MVP.
 The Iisalos' tactics were known for a lot of passing.

 In 2022, Joonas left Bonn to become head coach at MLP Academics Heidelberg.

-Tuomas meanwhile continued as Bonn's head coach.
+Tuomas continued as Bonn's head coach.